 Conscious Living Counseling & Education Center practices evidence-based solutions for wellness.
 Our approach to mental health includes emotional, cognitive and body awareness.

-Why include somatic care in the therapy for anxiety and depression?
+Why include the body in anxiety and depression counseling?

 Somatic skills are used in exposure treatment for anxiety and depression disorders.
 By definition, somatic work is being aware of body sensations and responding in a helpful way.